jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 ![](image-2.png)

 Yes, it's lazy!
 But efficient.
-But the code still starts with kind of a wall of comment.
+But the code still has those little barriers of comments that'll stop you from reading the code.

 ### Reuse the Comments Anywhere!